GabrielCalin/PlotKing/roadmap.md

 ## 🧭 Phase 2 — User Experience & Creativity Tools

-5. **Prompt Optimization**
-   - Provide failed generated content along with feedback and instructions to base on it but make changes according to feedback.

 6. **Saving Project State**
    - Enable saving and resuming work sessions.
    - Save expanded plot, chapters, validation logs, and progress metadata.